jainasik/jainasik/README.md

 ---

 ##  Currently Learning

-- Advanced React patterns and state management
-- Backend integration with Firebase & MongoDB
-- Advanced Data Structures & Algorithms
+_ Data Structures and Algorithms for problem solving
-- Problem Solving techniques and optimization
-- Full-Stack Development best practices
+_ Improving coding skills in C++, html, and Java

 ---